-&lt;sup>24 Expert Meeting on "Routes as part of Our Cultural Heritage" (Madrid, 24-25 November 1994) (see document WHC-94/CONF.003/INF.1 discussed by the World Heritage Committee at its 19th session (Berlin, 1995) (see document WHC-95/CONF.203/16).
+25 Expert Meeting on "Routes as part of Our Cultural Heritage" (Madrid, 24-25 November 1994) (see document WHC-94/CONF.003/INF.13) discussed by the World Heritage Committee at its 19th session (Berlin, 1995) (see document WHC-95/CONF.203/16).

-- (i) The requirement to hold Outstanding Universal Value should be recalled. - (ii) The concept of heritage routes: - is based on the dynamics of movement and the idea of exchanges, with continuity in space and time; - refers to a whole, where the route has a worth over and above the sum of the elements making it up and through which it gains its cultural significance; - highlights exchange and dialogue between countries or between regions; - is multi-dimensional, with different aspects developing and adding to its prime purpose which may be religious, commercial, administrative or otherwise. - (iii) A heritage route may be considered as a specific, dynamic type of cultural landscape, just as recent debates have led to their acceptance within the Operational Guidelines. - (iv) The identification of a heritage route is based on a collection of strengths and tangible elements, testimony to the significance of the route itself. - (v) The conditions of authenticity are to be applied on the grounds of its significance and other elements making up the heritage route.
+- is multi-dimensional, with different aspects developing and adding to its prime purpose which may be religious, commercial, administrative or otherwise. - (iii) A heritage route may be considered as a specific, dynamic type of cultural landscape, just as recent debates have led to their acceptance within the Operational Guidelines. - (iv) The identification of a heritage route is based on a collection of strengths and tangible elements, testimony to the significance of the route itself. - (v) The conditions of authenticity are to be applied on the grounds of its significance and other elements making up the heritage route.
 It will take into account the duration of the route, and perhaps how often it is used nowadays, as well as the legitimate wishes for development of peoples affected.